 No file found at location.

 This typically occurs when the root folder is zipped and not the folder content.
-Here's an example of an incorrect folder structure:
+Here's an example of a wrong folder structure:

 If you run the zip command outside the